gtamilse/ansible-lab/Network_Automation_with_Ansible.md

   - Loops

 ## Raw module
-- In the last section, you used "raw" module in Ansible command line.
-Here, we are going to use it in a playbook.
 - Goal: Collect "show ip route summary" output from all routers in the group, IOS.
 - Create a playbook with the contents below: